Emilio de Villota: Career

 Between Grands Prix, de Villota did a number of selected Shellsport G8 races in his F1 McLaren, winning twice.
 He followed his earlier victory at Mallory, by winning there again, then taking the chequered flag at Brands Hatch.
-Although his season was split in two by his Grand Prix racing, de Villota still finished 5th in the championship.
+Although his season was split in two by his Grand Prix racing, de Villota still finished fifth in the championship.

-Again he attempted to privately contest the 1978 Gran Premio de España, failing again in qualifying.
+De Villota attempted to privately contest the 1978 Gran Premio de España, failing again in qualifying.
 After this failure he turned his back on Formula One and turned his attention to the new Aurora AFX Formula One Championship.
 In the Aurora championship, racing was cheaper and was therefore less dependent on sponsorships, thus making it more competitive.
-This proved to be the case with de Villota finishing 3rd overall in 1978 and 1979, then being proclaimed champion in 1980 with a RAM Racing prepared Williams FW07.
+This proved to be the case with de Villota finishing third overall in 1978 and 1979, then being proclaimed champion in 1980 with a RAM Racing prepared Williams FW07.
 During this spell, he won nine races, including the infamous Gran Premio Lotteria di Monza.

-His main focus for 1978, was the Aurora AFX F1 Championship.
+De Villota's main focus for 1978, was the Aurora AFX F1 Championship.
 This series replaced the Shellsport Group 8 series.
 He continued to race his McLaren, now entered under the Centro Asegurador banner.
-The season started promising the trip to the podium in the first three races, however he was unable to keep the momentum going and failed to visit the podium again, although it was still enough to finish 3rd overall at the end of the season.
+The season started promising the trip to the podium in the first three races, however he was unable to keep the momentum going and failed to visit the podium again, although it was still enough to finish third overall at the end of the season.

 For the 1979 Aurora AFX F1 Championship, de Villota switched to Lotus-Cosworth 78, prepared and entered by Madom F1 Team.
 Following a series of poor results, de Villota turned his season around by finishing on the podium in six straights races, winning four of them at Thruxton, Zandvoort, Oulton Park, and Nogaro.
 Then his poor early season form returned with three retirements in the last five races, with only one point finish.
-This left him 3rd once again in the overall standings.
+This left him third once again in the overall standings.

-He again tried to qualify for the 1980 Gran Premio de España at the wheel of a RAM Racing prepared Williams-Cosworth FW07, which Banco Occidental sponsorship.
+De Villota again tried to qualify for the 1980 Gran Premio de España at the wheel of a RAM Racing prepared Williams-Cosworth FW07, which Banco Occidental sponsorship.
 Originally scheduled to be part of the Formula One World Championship, following the running of the race it was announced that World Championship points would not be awarded to the competitors, making it a non-championship race.
 He distinguished himself during the race by tripping up both Carlos Reutemann and Jacques Laffite in their battle for the lead.